Package insert / prescribing information

 Animal Toxicology and/or Pharmacology

-Propafenone hydrochloride extended-release has been evaluated in patients with a history of electrocardiographically documented recurrent episodes of symptomatic AF in 2 randomized, double-blind, placebo-controlled trials.
+Propafenone ER capsules have been evaluated in patients with a history of electrocardiographically documented recurrent episodes of symptomatic AF in 2 randomized, double-blind, placebo-controlled trials.

-In one U.S. multicenter trial (RAFT), 3 doses of propafenone hydrochloride extended-release (225 mg twice daily, 325 mg twice daily, and 425 mg twice daily) and placebo were compared in 523 patients with symptomatic, episodic AF.
-The patient population in this trial was 59% male with a mean age of 63 years, 91% white, and 6% black.
+In one U.S. multicenter trial (RAFT), 3 doses of propafenone ER capsules (225 mg twice daily, 325 mg twice daily, and 425 mg twice daily) and placebo were compared in 523 patients with symptomatic, episodic AF.
+The patient population in this trial was 59% male with a mean age of 63 years; 91% white and 6% black.
 The patients had a median history of AF of 13 months and documented symptomatic AF within 12 months of trial entry.
 Over 90% were NYHA Class I, and 21% had a prior electrical cardioversion.
 At baseline, 24% were treated with calcium channel blockers, 37% with beta-blockers, and 38% with digoxin.
 Symptomatic arrhythmias after randomization were documented by transtelephonic electrocardiogram and centrally read and adjudicated by a blinded adverse event committee.
-Propafenone hydrochloride extended-release capsules administered for up to 39 weeks was shown to prolong significantly the time to the first recurrence of symptomatic atrial arrhythmia, predominantly AF, from Day 1 of randomization (primary efficacy variable) compared with placebo, as shown in Table 3.
+Propafenone ER capsules administered for up to 39 weeks was shown to prolong significantly the time to the first recurrence of symptomatic atrial arrhythmia, predominantly AF, from Day 1 of randomization (primary efficacy variable) compared with placebo, as shown in Table 3.

 (N = 126)